mklagassey/SDPre/README.md

 # SDPre

-Prework for Skill Distillery Java class
+Prework for Skill Distillery Java class - also, hello world